-The United States will draw down forces in Afghanistan and Iraq by Jan.
+US plans to shrink overseas forces down forces in Afghanistan and Iraq by Jan.
 15, 2021, Acting Defense Secretary Christopher C. Miller said Nov.
-17 at the Pen-
+17 at the Pentagon.
+Miller announced the drawservice members in Afghanistan and 3,000 in Iraq.